Michael-Obs66/BlackClown/README.md

 # How the AI Works in This Notebook:
   [1]	Loads a pre-trained AI model optimized for code security analysis.
   [2] Processes a given source code snippet to detect vulnerabilities.
-  [3] Identifies the most probable security issue and suggests a Proof of Concept (PoC) for exploitation.
+  [3] Identifies the most probable security issue and suggests for exploitation.
-  [4] Optionally, executes the PoC in a sandboxed environment for validation.
+  [4] Optionally, executes in a sandboxed environment for validation.

 # Function Overview
   [1]	load_best_model(): Loads and selects the best vulnerability detection model.